lmedinatriana/feedReader-testing/README.md

 ## Getting Started

-For this project, I had to create a map of my neighborhood using various APIs.
+For this project, I had to create and run couple of tests usin Jasmine.js to ensure the quality of the app.

 ## Running Instructions Locally

-1. To run a test, please [click here](https://developers.google.com/speed/pagespeed/insights/?url=https%3A%2F%2Flmedinatriana.github.io%2Fwebsite-optimization "Feedreader Testing")
+1. To run a test, please [click here](https://lmedinatriana.github.io/feedReader-testing/ "Feedreader Testing")
 3. Check for test results,